sebaminaya0/PythonBasics/README.md

 # Python Basics

 In this project there are a bunch of python basic programming language projects for you to play around.
 From the traditional rock, paper, scissors, to the more complex Connect 4.
-These are simple, yet entertaining to mess around on your terminal.
+These are simple, yet entertaining to mess around on your terminal or using pygame.

 ## Steps